Angel2mp3/Grok-Enhancer/README.md

 ### 📊 Weekly Usage Bar

-Injects a small usage bar very similar to the one in settings/usage under the composer, it **shows your weekly usage divided by what its being used by, such as chat/grok build/api, ect.**
+Injects a small usage bar very similar to the one in settings/usage under the composer, it **shows your weekly usage divided by what its being used by, such as chat / imagine / grok build / api, ect.**

 ---

+### 🌗 Day/Night Theme Switcher

+Allows you to set the times you want day/night mode to enable, as Grok doesnt have this for some reason.

+---

 ### 🚫 Hide Popups

-Automatically dismisses Grok's satisfaction survey popups, "Think Harder/Quick Response", suggestion popups, and more.
+Automatically dismisses Grok's satisfaction survey popups, "Think Harder/Quick Response", suggestion popups, the "How was your call?" voice-call rating popup, and more.

 ---